The Third 25 Years (1975 - 2000)

 The Church kindly helped us with meeting space for some of this time, but when it came to them refurbishing their own hall, it was time for the 150th to move to a hall in Worrall.

 In 1976, the Venture Section (15-21) was formed.
 In under 20 years the members had formed their own team, AC Malin, who first contested the 1995-96 season.
 The team had mixed fortunes for example taking a dramatic 3 goal lead in the first 5 minutes against Tork.
-Although they scored a further three goals, their performance had fallen away and the team conceded goals in quick succession only to lose the match 11 goals to 6.
+Although they scored a further three goals, their performance fell away and the team conceded goals in quick succession, losing 11 goals to 6.
 Other notable successes included slotting 6 past Webbs Lads in a 10-6 defeat and hitting the back of the net 5 times against Totley Tigers in a match with a final score of 24-5.
 Unsurprisingly, the team were relegated, having only picked up 1 point all season.

 Whilst success on the field was limited, the Ventures had a period of success in other competitions.
 This included winning the Shadow Night hike in Clumber Park and success in the lake district's Dragnet 50-mile competition.